 - Counterpart Comparison: It's easy to compare Harley (in her solo series where she is a crazy Anti-Hero and make many fourth wall jokes) to Deadpool.

 - Hilarious in Hindsight: Some fans loved to ship Harley and Deadpool.
-So, New 52 Harley meet a Captain Ersatz version of him (named Red Tool) and they have a brief relationship.
+So, New 52 Harley meets a Captain Ersatz version of him (named Red Tool) and they have a brief relationship.

 - Just Here for Godzilla: The issues (in Volume 3) with the backstory written by Paul Dini with the classic Harley and Joker versions from Batman Tas.
 Lampshaded by the cover of the issue 19◊.